Respect for human rights

 Human rights due diligence process

-Toyota Tsusho has initiated human rights due diligence efforts for all of its consolidated subsidiaries from the fiscal year ended March 31, 2022, to address human rights risks that impact society through its business activities.
+To address human rights risks that may impact society through our business activities, Toyota Tsusho initiated human rights due diligence efforts covering all consolidated subsidiaries from the fiscal year ended March 31, 2022.

 Initiatives for the supply chains